sandmanns/multicenterNGS/README.md

 ## Requirements
 To run the Shiny app, you need R Version 4.1.0 or higher.

+Download the RData-files ofInterest.RData (https://uni-muenster.sciebo.de/s/xNl1hIXmhbaMQip) and intersecting.RData (https://uni-muenster.sciebo.de/s/OQKXPSF0Gi02VpT).
+Make sure they lie in the same folder as server.R and ui.R when you execute the Shiny app.

 ## Detailed information
 For detailed information on the harmonization of NGS studies, please consider our publication (https://doi.org/10.1016/j.jmoldx.2020.12.001).